Limited Time Offer:

 Supply shortages

-Supply chain shortages are another potential consequence of inflation.
-This is called Demand-Pull inflation.
 In a Demand-Pull scenario, demand for goods and services exceeds production capacity.
 In this case, simple macroeconomic principles apply — consumer demand outpaces the supply, and as a result, prices increase.

-In many areas of the country, wealthy property owners are selling their homes and relocating to less expensive areas.
-The result is a huge housing crunch.
 Prices in areas that used to be cheap have skyrocketed, and housing is in short supply.
 With fewer houses available, the prices go up for everyone.

 Change to brand reputation

 There are many ways that your small business’s identity can become damaged.
 Mishandling customer data and failing to adhere to PCI compliance guidelines are in your control, but inflation isn’t.
-Inflation can damage your brand reputation precisely because it’s out of your hands.
+Customers may respond negatively to changes in:

 Damage to overall business health